robcruz088/carbon-capture-2.0/README.md

 The project will include a feature that was not considered before- Filtering pollutants from the air.
 Aside from tracking various pollutants in the air the next phase of the project is to filter them and return cleaner air.

 This is a prototype that showcases a proof of concept.
-This project exists to find cost effective methods to produce a pollution filter that is both accurate and efficient.
+It exists to find cost effective methods to produce a pollution filter that is both accurate and efficient.